 Emerald Water and Class I-III Rapids

-Floating Byrd’s to Turner Bend on the Mulberry River is an 8 mile float.
-From Byrd’s, it is 4 miles to Redding access area, making it a perfect halfway point if you want to do a shorter float.
-As I mentioned, if the water level is at 2 feet or less, you just about have to skip Byrd’s and start at Redding.
-From there it is a pretty quick 4 mile float to Turner Bend, so stop often if you want to make the most of it.
+Floating Byrd’s to Turner Bend on the Mulberry River is an eight-mile float.
+From Byrd’s, it is 3.8 miles to the Redding access area, making it a perfect halfway point if you want to do a shorter float.
+Anything above 2 feet on the Turner Bend gauge is usually floatable, although you may drag in a few spots near the lower end of that range.
+Around 3 feet is ideal for a fast, fun float.
+At 2 feet or less, you might have to skip Byrd’s and start at Redding.
+From there, it is a pretty quick four-mile float to Turner Bend, so stop often if you want to make the most of it.

-With ideal float conditions, you can expect mostly class I-II rapids.
-American Whitewater says class I-III.
-The only part I would consider class III is what they call “The SAC”.
+With ideal float conditions, you can expect mostly Class I-II rapids.
+American Whitewater says Class I-III.
+The only part I would consider Class III is what they call “The SAC.”
 That is a set of rapids close to the end that runs steep and fast into a gigantic boulder.
-Anytime a set of rapids has a name, it’s usually cause for concern.
-But don’t let this one scare you.
-It may seem a bit intimidating to some, but you’ll be fine.
-There will be a sign on the right-hand bank warning you it’s coming up.
-When you get there, stay on the inside of the curve (right-hand side).
-When the water takes you to the boulder, paddle hard a couple of times on the left, and then paddle hard on the right.
-No problem!
-See video below.
-Aside from that, the rest of the rapids are pretty easy class I-II, but fun.
+Anytime a set of rapids has a name, it is usually cause for concern, but do not let this one scare you at normal levels.
+There will be a sign on the right-hand bank warning you that it is coming up.
+When you get there, stay on the inside of the curve on the right-hand side.
+When the water takes you toward the boulder, paddle hard a couple of times on the left, and then paddle hard on the right.
+Above 4 feet, the river is getting high, and 5 feet on the gauge is considered flood stage.
+The outfitters will not put paddlers on the river at that level, and only experienced paddlers should consider floating when it is that high.
+Aside from that, the rest of the rapids are pretty easy Class I-II, but fun.

 Scenic Beauty

 This is a very beautiful scenic area.
-Although it may not have the towering bluffs of the Buffalo, it does have some nice bluffs on the river.
-Along the way you’ll see lots of cool rock formations, giant boulders.
-There’s a set of rapids that shoots under a concrete bridge, which is fun.
-And about halfway between Byrd’s and Redding is an area where cold spring water trickles from the hillside into the river.
-It’s a nice place to stop and take a break.
-For that, just keep an eye out on the left side for the large flat rocks and water trickling from the hill.
+Although it may not have the towering bluffs of the Buffalo, it does have some nice bluffs along the river.
+Along the way, you will see lots of cool rock formations and giant boulders.
+There is also a set of rapids that shoots under a concrete bridge, which is fun.
+About halfway between Byrd’s and Redding, cold spring water trickles from the hillside into the river.
+It is a nice place to stop and take a break, so keep an eye out on the left side for the large flat rocks and water trickling from the hill.

 Plan Your Trip

 One of the great things about the Mulberry is how easily accessible it is.
 All the access points are off Cass Oark Rd, which hugs the river running east and west.
-The access points are easy to get in and out with no long gravel roads to travel.
-They may get a little crowded sometimes.
-So if you’re self-shuttling and leaving a car, better get there fairly early.
-That’s another thing – this river is super easy to self-shuttle.
-You can drive from Byrd’s to Turner Bend in 15 minutes.
-For a small parking fee, you can leave a car at either of the outfitters if you end your float there.
+The access points are easy to get in and out of, with no long gravel roads to travel.
+They may get a little crowded sometimes, so if you are self-shuttling and leaving a car, get there fairly early.
+This river is also super easy to self-shuttle because you can drive from Byrd’s to Turner Bend in about 15 minutes.
+For a small parking fee, you can leave a car at either outfitter if you end your float there.
 But if you cannot self-shuttle, the good folks at the outfitters can get you where you want to go.

-For this float, or anything above Byrd’s, it’s best to check the water levels on American Whitewater.
-The river sections in green on their site, are good to go.
-If you’re still not sure, call Byrd’s to get real-time info on the river conditions.
-If you are renting a kayak or canoe, it’s best to call the outfitter ahead of time anyway to reserve.
-Speaking of calling, it’s hard to get a cell signal anywhere on Cass Oark Rd.
-So if you’re meeting or coordinating with others, you’ll need to get close to the Turner Bend store for a signal.
+For all float sections on the Mulberry River, it is best to check the water levels on American Whitewater or RiverApp.
+The river sections shown in green or orange are generally good to go.
+If you are still not sure, call Turner Bend or Byrd’s to get real-time information about the river conditions.
+If you are renting a kayak or canoe, it is best to call the outfitter ahead of time anyway to reserve one.
+Speaking of calling, it is hard to get a cell signal anywhere on Cass Oark Rd.
+So if you are meeting or coordinating with others, you will need to get close to the Turner Bend Store for a signal.